g2entgroup/didactic-garbanzo/creative-dapp/README.md

 ```

-🔏 Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
+🔏 Edit your smart contract `CrtvTokenContract.sol` in `packages/hardhat/contracts`

 📝 Edit your frontend `App.jsx` in `packages/react-app/src`